emilianavt/VSeeFaceManual/README.md

 * In the case of multiple screens, set all to the same refresh rate.
 * See if any of this helps: [this](https://www.vseeface.icu/#gpuscheduling) or [this](https://www.vseeface.icu/#gpu)

 It can also help to reduce the tracking and rendering quality settings a bit if it's just your PC in general struggling to keep up.
-For more information on this, please check the <a href="#performance-tuning">performance tuning</a> section.
+For more information on this, please check the <a href="./#performance-tuning">performance tuning</a> section.

 #### I'm looking straight ahead, but my eyes are looking all the way in some direction?